Shopping Cart

 When serving Muscat, pour slowly to avoid disturbing any sediment that may have settled in the bottle.
 For sparkling Muscat, hold the bottle at an angle and pour gently to preserve the bubbles.
 Swirling the wine in the glass can help release its aromatic compounds and enhance your tasting experience.

-Buying and Storing Muscat Wine
+Muscat Wine Storing

 How to Choose Muscat Wine